1PlaceNZ/keycloak-js/README.md

 # Keycloak-js

 This is an extended version of the existing keycloak.js Adapter.
 It's the same code with a few modification.

 ## Change log

+### 16.1.1-id-token-hint-oauth

+Change the `cordova-native` adapter code to use the `cordova-plugin-oauth` (https://github.com/1PlaceNZ/cordova-plugin-oauth.git branch feature/OpenID)

 ### 16.1.1-id-token-hint

 Made the module compatible when running keycloak 18.x.x with legacy-logout-redirect-uri=true.
 This module will also work when running keycloak < 18 as well Added `id_token_hint` to createLogoutUrl method to removed the confirm logout screen.
 Removed `hidden=yes` from the logout process for `cordova` adapter

 ### 16.1.1

 Copy of keycloak-js@16.1.1 re formatted into a layout to easily publish to a npm repository

 ## to build

 mvn package

 This creates a `npm` folder in the `target` folder where you can publish the modified package

     cd target/npm/